caprowsky/dh.unica_omeka.s/web/modules/BulkImport/README.md

 The value should be the internal id (recommended) or a resource identifier (generally dcterms:identifier), but it should be unique in all the database.
-To import a custom vocab value, the header should contain `^^customvocab:xxx`, where "xxx" is the identifier of the vocab or its label without punctuation.
+To import a custom vocab value, the header should contain `^^customvocab:xxx`, where "xxx" is the identifier of the vocab recommended or its label wrapped with `"` or `'`.

-Default supported datatypes are the ones managed by omeka:
+Default supported datatypes are the ones managed by Omeka:
 - `literal` (default)
 - `uri`
 - `resource`